architect/functions-deno/readme.md

 - JWE - *_Session tokens incompatible with node/ruby/python_* - currently there's no availaility of a library that uses the A128GCM algorithm.
 Possible that if [webcrypto APIs are implemented in Deno](https://github.com/denoland/deno/issues/1891) then [jose](https://github.com/panva/jose) would be available.

+# Todo
+- Set / get/ delete Deno.env - use Deno methods, rather than the env.toObject()

 # Test

 - `npm run test`